Archaeology of Northern Europe: Roman Iron Age

 The Roman Iron Age (1–400 AD) is a part of the Iron Age.
 The name comes from the hold that the Roman Empire had begun to exert on the Germanic tribes of Northern Europe.

 In Scandinavia, there was a great import of goods, such as coins, vessels, bronze images, glass beakers, enameled buckles, weapons, etc. Moreover, the style of metal objects and clay vessels was markedly Roman.
 Objects such as shears and pawns appear for the first time.
-In the 3rd and 4th centuries, some elements are imported from Germanic tribes that had settled north of the Black Sea, such as the runes.
+In the 3rd and 4th centuries, some elements are imported from Germanic tribes that had settled north of the Black Sea, possibly including the runes.